updated on 13/12/2022

 Learn more about the functionality of the best AML software SentroWeb.

-The new VASP licensing regime is expected to come into effect on 1 March 2023.
-Although a transitional period of 9 months will be given to Virtual Asset Service Providers to apply for the licence (until 1 December 2023), the sooner the VASPs adopt measures to comply with the expected imminent AML/CFT regulations, the better and more well-prepared you will be for the compliance procedures.
+The new VASP licensing regime will come into effect on 1 June 2023.
+Although a transitional period will be given to Virtual Asset Service Providers to apply for the licence, the sooner the VASPs adopt measures to comply with the imminent AML/CFT regulations, the better and more well-prepared you will be for the compliance procedures.

-- Gazettal of Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022
+- Passage of Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022 on 7 Dec 2022

 - Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022 (English Version)